 Asia-Pacific ministers are increasingly worried about eurozone’s worsening debt crisis before economic summit.

-The US president will host the Asia Pacific Economic Co-operation (APEC) forum in Hawaii on Saturday.
-After the conference, he will celebrate 60 years of security ties with Australia and make the first visit by a US president to the East Asia summit, set for Bali, Indonesia, next week.
+After leaving Hawaii on Monday, Obama will celebrate 60 years of security ties with Australia and make the first visit by a US president to the East Asia summit, set for Bali next week.

 He will seek to stress that America is at a pivot point, as it leaves Iraq this year and draws down in Afghanistan and seeks to concentrate more on East Asia, aides said.

 Obama’s journey, which comes at a time when he is politically vulnerable at home, is being billed as an effort to ensure that the US remains a dominant player in Asia, a region that could dictate its economic future.